Reflections on Community Health Nursing in Shomron (2002-2023), with sources from the academic literature

 Religious nurses bring a unique set of values and ethical commitments to healthcare settings.
 Studies indicate that religious identity can enhance workplace contributions when there is alignment between occupational and religious values (Héliot et al., 2019).
 I viewed my work as spiritually significant, indeed, one haredi rabbi told me, "Every vaccine you give is an enormous mitzvah."

-Over the years, school nursing shifted from relationship-based care to a task-oriented approach.
 Initially, I worked weekly at two schools, allowing me to monitor post-vaccination effects.
-By the end of my tenure, 2023, nurses had bee instructed to rely on teachers to report vaccine side effects, despite teachers being overwhelmed with other responsibilities, and really not trained to recognize, additionally, epidemiology changes, perhaps new side effects are being expressed that nurses should note?
+Beginning in approximately 2005, school nurses received a larger work load and were not present regularly at schools.
+School nurses were instructed to tell teachers to report vaccine side effects, despite teachers being overwhelmed with other responsibilities, and really not trained; additionally, epidemiology changes, perhaps new side effects are being expressed that nurses should note?

 This shift represents a decline in the role of school nurses as trusted health professionals within the school system (Schim et al., 2007).